hung60129/ChROseq_2.0/README.md

 You input the path to `[PROJECT_NAME]_combined_StageA_plus.bw` when executing the normalization bash file.
 It will automatically do the normalization for the minus bigwig file if it has the same file prefix. <br>
 ```
 bash /home/pr46_0001/cornell_tutorials/ChROseq_tutorial/tools/normalize_stranded_bigwigs4visualization.sh \
-[PROJECT_NAME]_combined_StageA_plus.bw
+[PROJECT_NAME]_combined_StageA_plus.bw &> bigwig_visualization_output.log&
 ```
 The complation of the job will generate files with suffix 'normalized_100Msignal'.
 You will upload the normalized bigwig files to UCSC genome browser. <br>

 ### Step 2: Greate a genome track on UCSC genome browser
 You can create tracks to visuzlize TREs and ChRO-seq intensity track on the plus/minus strand to [UCSC genome browser](https://genome.ucsc.edu/).
 We use ftp to upload files.
 Find more instructions on UCSC genome browser for file uplad and track formatting.
 Below are the general guideline you can follow:

-> Log into UCSC account and upload files as “Custom Tracks”
+> Log into UCSC account and upload files as “Custom Tracks” <br>
-> Choose appropriate genome assembly: Human (hg38) → “Add Custom Track”
+> Choose appropriate genome assembly: Human (hg38) → “Add Custom Track” <br>
 > Add and submit URLs to files individually (My Data → Custom Tracks).
-Below are some examples:
+Below are some examples: <br>
 > ```
 > ftp://cbsuftp.biohpc.cornell.edu/pr46ftp/[YOUR_CORNELL_ID]/[PROJECT_NAME]_all.dREG.peak.score.bed
 > ftp://cbsuftp.biohpc.cornell.edu/pr46ftp/[YOUR_CORNELL_ID]/[PROJECT_NAME]_combined_stageA_plus_normalized_100Msignal.bw
 > ftp://cbsuftp.biohpc.cornell.edu/pr46ftp/[YOUR_CORNELL_ID]/[PROJECT_NAME]_combined_stageA_minus_normalized_100Msignal.bw
 > ```
-> View in genome browser → “Go”
+> View in genome browser → “Go” <br>
-> Check some genes of interest to make sure files are correct
+> Check some genes of interest to make sure files are correct <br>
 > Save Settings to allow session to be loaded and shared with others.
-“My Session” → “Save Settings”
+“My Session” → “Save Settings” <br>
-> Can configure settings to edit layout – any updates need to be saved
+> Can configure settings to edit layout – any updates need to be saved <br>
-> Can share URL to collaborators!
+> Can share URL to collaborators! <br>

 I like to add the following line at the very beginning of bed files of TRE coordinates before uploaded onto UCSC Genome Browser.
-Change track name and description if you like.
+Change track name and description if you like. <br>
 ```
 track name=dREG_peak_score_ALL_TREs description="dREG peak score (ALL TREs)" itemRgb=On
 ```

 ### Other visuzalization tools
 You can consider using tools such as [DeepTool](https://deeptools.readthedocs.io/en/develop/) to visualize signal distribution.
-See an example from [here](https://www.biorxiv.org/content/10.1101/2022.07.12.499825v1.full) - Supplementary figure 1.
+See an example from [here](https://www.biorxiv.org/content/10.1101/2022.07.12.499825v1.full) - Supplementary figure 1. <br>

 ## 4. TRE type classification